 Ham Burger: Now, I kept the most important thing for last.
 The animal rights movement – or animal liberation movement or whatever… they are constantly arguing amongst themselves about which groups should call themselves what, but we honestly don’t care.
 Animal rights, liberation, protection… to us it’s all the same, but they seem obsessed with the terminology somehow.
 Anyway, I digress.
 This movement is mainly focused on moral arguments.
 They try to make people see that it’s wrong to kill and eat animals, or that the conditions in which the animals are raised are wrong, etcetera.
 Now, we don’t believe they can ever win this fight based on morality alone.
 However, what is very dangerous to us is the rise of all these new alternatives, especially the products the new Silicon Valley startups have come up with…

-Interviewer: You mean companies like Hampton Creek, Beyond Meat, Impossible foods…?
+Interviewer: You mean companies like Just, Beyond Meat, Impossible foods…?
 What are you doing against them?

 Interviewer: Do you think the movement itself could be enlisted in some resistance against these products or companies?